zsiki/GeoEasy/doc/step_by_step.rst

 used.
 The source dataset is opened and select **Calculation/Coordinate transformation** from the menu.
 The target dataset have to be selected next.
 Select *test1_trafo.geo* from the *demodata* folder.
+A list of the common points width horrizontal coordintes in the two data sets is shown.

 .. figure:: images/coo_tr.png
 	:align: center

 	Common points for transformation

-Select all point and press OK button.
-In the next dialog box the transformation type is selected.
+Select all points and press OK button.
+In the next dialog box the transformation type can be selected.

 .. figure:: images/coo_tr2.png
 	:align: center